InitRoot/BurpJSLinkFinder/README.md

 #  BurpJSLinkFinder - Find links within JS files.
 Burp Extension for a passive scanning JS files for endpoint links.
+The extension includes the ability to exclude some files based on keywords for example jquery.js or google-analytics js files.
 Copyright (c) 2019 Frans Hendrik Botes

 Credit to https://github.com/GerbenJavado/LinkFinder for the idea and regex

 ## Setup